Charles-Can/finance-py/README.md

-# Charles Candelaria | PROGRAMMING ASSIGNMENT 8 - STOCKS WITH DATABASES AND DATA VISUALIZATION
+# Stocks Price Havester with Visualization

-## Assignment Description
+## Description
 This script generates a line plot for stock values in a portfolio.

 Steps: